 microcosm of the Church, and he described the "Day of the lord" as a time

-when His people will be in the Spirit.
+when His people will be in the Spirit; it will be a time of great

 (117j) Thy kingdom come